Nook alternatives

 2018.
 Barnes and Noble releases Nook Tablet 7 2018 Edition

-Barnes and Noble has introduced the second generation of their NOOK 7 tablet, offering expanded storage to accommodate your virtual library and an enhanced reading experience, just in time for holiday shopping.
-The device is now available both in stores and online, priced at $49.99.
-The NOOK 7 boasts double the storage capacity compared to its predecessor, with 16GB of internal storage (expandable up to 128GB).
-It also features a front and rear-facing camera, Bluetooth capability, a headphone jack, a speaker, and a microphone.
-This new NOOK tablet is a fully equipped device, complete with a captivating LCD display, access to the Google Play Store, a soft-touch finish, and upgraded NOOK software, ensuring an improved experience for reading and browsing.
+Barnes & Noble has introduced a second-generation NOOK 7 tablet with increased storage to accommodate your digital library and an enhanced reading experience, just in time for holiday shopping.
+It is available today in stores and online for $49.99.
+The NOOK 7 provides twice the storage capacity of the previous model at 16GB (expandable up to 128GB), along with front and rear cameras, Bluetooth connectivity, a headphone jack, a speaker and a microphone.
+The new NOOK is a fully-equipped tablet featuring a stunning LCD screen, access to the Google Play Store, a soft-touch finish and upgraded NOOK software for a better reading and browsing experience.

 2018.
 Barnes & Noble released new Nook tablet

-Barnes & Noble has unveiled their latest tablet, the Nook 10.1, priced at $130.
-While the device features a 10.1-inch screen with a moderate 224 ppi, there isn't much else noteworthy about this budget Android tablet, which offers 32GB of storage, two cameras, and a headphone jack—a feature that holds significance in 2018.
-However, its soft-touch feel and lightweight design make it an ideal holiday gift for avid readers who seek to indulge in their favorite books for hours.
-Barnes & Noble is positioning it as a "game changer," marking their first Nook release since 2016 when they introduced a highly affordable $50 model, back when the bookseller was a ubiquitous presence.
+Barnes & Noble introduced a new Nook 10.1 tablet priced at $130.
+Aside from the screen size (a modest 224 ppi), there isn’t much to highlight about what will likely be a standard budget Android tablet with 32GB of storage, two cameras and a headphone jack—though this does count as a feature in 2018.
+The soft-touch finish and lightweight build make it an ideal holiday present for readers who want to immerse themselves in their favorite books for extended periods.
+Barnes & Noble is dubbing it a “game changer.”
+This is the first Nook since 2016, when the once-popular bookseller offered an extremely affordable $50 model.

 2018.
 Barnes and Noble launched book social discovery app